 - Great to look at

 - Even better to drive

 - Spacious and comfortable, and well built too

 - Resale values likely to be low

 - Lacks desirability compared to rivals

-"The Vauxhall Astra GTC is the best handling, most stylish Vauxhall in a generation."
+"The Vauxhall Astra GTC is the best-handling, most stylish Vauxhall yet."

 MPG, running costs & CO2